Code-the-Dream-School/python-200/lessons/11_cloud_ETL/02_build_pipeline.md

     "classify the conditions as exactly one of: good, marginal, or bad. " "Reply with that one word only -- no punctuation, no explanation."
 )

 VALID_LABELS = {"good", "marginal", "bad"}
 ```

+Keeping shared constants near the top of the file makes the pipeline easier to configure and maintain.
+In production systems, values like API endpoints, container names, and model names are often centralized this way.

 ## The Extract Task